-SEMI is excited to recognize Elizabeth Lee of X-Fab as the SEMI Spotlight on Women Honoree for Q2 2019!
+SEMI is excited to recognize Debbie Gustafson, CEO of Energetiq Technology as the SEMI Spotlight on Women honoree for Q3 2019!

 Spotlight on SEMI Women celebrates the many accomplished women who work in the global microelectronics industry.
 Nominees in the quarterly spotlight include women who are beacons of knowledge, leaders of organizations and initiatives, hidden heroes and innovators in our industry.
 They are volunteers, protectors, intellectual disruptors and activists.
 Learn how you can nominate a woman for Spotlight on SEMI Women.

 Debbie sat down with us to discuss her journey as a leader and her belief in the importance of creating an inclusive workforce.

 SEMI: What skills have set you apart and led you to your career success?